oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-20-invocation-object.md

 An empty array **SHALL** mean that the tool was invoked with no command line arguments. `null` **SHALL** mean that the command line arguments, if any, are not known.

-> EXAMPLE: If the tool is implemented as a C# or Java program, `arguments` would contain the contents of the `args` array passed to the entry point method.
+> EXAMPLE 1: If the tool is implemented as a C# or Java program, `arguments` would contain the contents of the `args` array passed to the entry point method.

 > NOTE: Although the `commandLine` property ([sec](#commandline-property)) contains the same information, parsing it is error prone even if one understands the command shell’s quoting and escaping conventions.
 SARIF consumers might find the pre-parsed `arguments` property easier to use.